-While there are automated solutions available that will turn your Wi-Fi enabled lights on and off at pre-set times or based on other actions occurring, sometimes you just want to say, “Lights, turn off ” and have it happen.
+While there are automated solutions available that will turn your Wi-Fi-enabled lights on and off at pre-set times or based on other actions occurring, sometimes you just want to say, “Lights, turn off ” and have it happen.

 When I installed a set of Philips Hue lights in my living room, I quickly realized how helpful it would be to simply tell my phone to turn my lights on or off.
 For those not familiar, Philips Hue is a personal wireless lighting system that can replicate any color in the spectrum and be controlled remotely via a smartphone app.
-Along with the manufacturer’s app, there are hundreds of third-party apps that will do everything from turning your living room lighting into that of a movie theater to offering up the perfect color spectrum for your current mood.
-But none of them work with voice activation.
+Along with the manufacturer’s app, there are hundreds of third-party apps that will do everything from turning your living room lighting into that of a movie theatre to offering up the perfect color spectrum for your current mood.
+But none of them works with voice activation.

 So, I turned to Siri, Apple’s digital personal assistant.

 First, I just thought I’d ask her to turn the lights on and see what happened.
 Her response was “Hmm, I don’t see anything connected but I can help once you’ve set something up.”
 Intriguing.
-It turns out this was not a reference to my lack of technical ability, but a subtle reference to Apple’s soon-to-be released HomeKit.
+It turns out this was not a reference to my lack of technical ability, but a subtle reference to Apple’s soon-to-be-released HomeKit.

 HomeKit is Apple’s smart home protocol.
 Intended to help your smart home accessories connect with each other, HomeKit promises secure pairing, the ability to easily control individual or groups of devices throughout the house, and integration with Siri.
 For example, you will be able to tell Siri you are “going to bed” and it could dim the lights, lock your doors, close the garage door and set the thermostat.